Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/invoking-api.md

 sidebarDepth: 2
 ---

-# Invoking Entando Core APIs
+# Invoking Villanova Core APIs

-This tutorial describes how to set up an environment ready to invoke Entando Core APIs using Postman.
-Entando uses Swagger to automatically generate OpenAPI documentation that describes the available APIs.
+This tutorial describes how to set up an environment ready to invoke Villanova Core APIs using Postman.
+Villanova uses Swagger to automatically generate OpenAPI documentation that describes the available APIs.

-Entando core APIs are accessible from a base URL such as localhost:8080/entando-de-app/api.
+Villanova core APIs are accessible from a base URL such as localhost:8080/entando-de-app/api.
 For example, the page controller is available under /pages at the URL localhost:8080/entando-de-app/api/pages.
 The page template controller is available at localhost:8080/entando-de-app/api/pageModels.

 To perform extensive testing with APIs on Postman, set up an environment and define a variable to host the access token saved with a POST request to /oauth/token.
 This should provide access to all API endpoints and actions for which the user is authorized.